0oSaraho0/pp5-ecommerce/README.md

 Error on donations form.  number of bags field does not show a proper error when the incorrect informatin is put in.
 This is bad ux as the user could become confused as to what to put in the box.
 I have unfortunately not had time to fix this error and as it is only a small bug I felt I could leave it until the next update.

+Error on donation form.
+If a picture is not input correctly it causes an error on the blog list page.
+The only way to get back in is to go into the admin panel and delete the blog post.

 # Deployment